 Abstract:

-This paper develops an analytical framework centered on “embedding into the agricultural science and technology innovation chain—guiding the efficient allocation of agricultural factors—promoting structural upgrading of agriculture,” and constructs a systematic theoretical structure spanning the micro, meso, and macro levels.
-It aims to comprehensively elucidate the internal logic, long-term mechanisms, and pathway innovations through which policy-oriented finance empowers the development of new quality productive forces in agriculture.
-At the level of internal logic, adopting a lifecycle perspective of “basic research—technological development—achievement transformation—industrial application,” the study reveals the continuous and institutionalized support provided by policy-oriented finance to innovation activities in agricultural new quality productive forces.
-At the level of operational mechanisms, it focuses on three key dimensions—capital supply, factor allocation, and risk governance—and proposes the establishment of a long-term policy finance mechanism capable of sustaining the evolution of agricultural technological innovation capacity and industrial upgrading.
-At the level of implementation pathways, it emphasizes that through structural reconfiguration, organizational transformation, and the coordination of financial instruments, a systematic enhancement of both the functional system of policy-oriented finance and its service capacity for agricultural new quality productive forces can be achieved.
+This paper developed an analytical framework centered on “embedding into the agricultural science and technology innovation chain—guiding the efficient allocation of agricultural factors—promoting structural upgrading of agriculture,” and constructed a systematic theoretical structure spanning the micro, meso, and macro levels.
+It aimed to comprehensively elucidate the internal logic, long-term mechanisms, and pathway innovations through which policy-oriented finance empowers the development of new quality productive forces in agriculture.
+At the level of internal logic, adopting a lifecycle perspective of “basic research—technological development—achievement transformation—industrial application,” the study revealed the continuous and institutionalized support provided by policy-oriented finance to innovation activities in agricultural new quality productive forces.
+At the level of operational mechanisms, it focused on three key dimensions, capital supply, factor allocation, and risk governance, and proposed the establishment of a long-term policy finance mechanism capable of sustaining the evolution of agricultural technological innovation capacity and industrial upgrading.
+At the level of implementation pathways, it emphasized that through structural reconfiguration, organizational transformation, and the coordination of financial instruments, a systematic enhancement of both the functional system of policy-oriented finance and its service capacity for agricultural new quality productive forces could be achieved.